-The full Corporation met on eight occasions during 2022/23.
-The number of meetings held by each committee in 2022/23, is outlined as follows:
+The full Corporation met on eight occasions during 2023/24.
+The number of meetings held by each committee in 2023/24, is outlined as follows:

 Committee Number of Meetings

-Resources 6
+Resources 5

 Standards 4

-Audit 4
+Audit 3

-Governance 4
+Governance 3

-Remuneration 2
+Remuneration 3

-Minutes of all non-confidential meetings are available on the College's website at Southport.ac.uk or from the Clerk to the Corporation, Southport College, Mornington Road, Southport PR9 0TT.
+Minutes of all non-confidential meetings are available on the College's website at Southport.ac.uk or from the Director of Governance and Compliance, Southport College, Mornington Road, Southport PR9 0TT.

-The Clerk maintains a register of financial and personal interests of Governors, Senior Postholders, managers and their partners.
+The Director of Governance and Compliance maintains a register of financial and personal interests of Governors, Senior Postholders, managers and their partners.
 The register is available for inspection at the above address.

-All Governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk, who is responsible to the Corporation for ensuring compliance with all applicable procedures and regulations.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.
+All Governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Director of Governance and Compliance, who is responsible to the Corporation for ensuring compliance with all applicable procedures and regulations.
+The appointment, evaluation and removal of the Director of Governance and Compliance are matters for the Corporation as a whole.